warp-ds/tech-docs/docs/migration/developers/index.md

 #### Install the plugin
 :::info
-Do not forget to uninstall the plugin one the migration is complete.
+Do not forget to uninstall the plugin once the migration is complete.
 :::

 ```shell